Skip to content

 # Event structure for table changes

-type CustomerSubscriptionEvent {
+type HanaCustomerChangeEvent {

 table: String! # Table name

-schema: String! # Database schema
+schema: String # Database schema

-operation: String! # INSERT, UPDATE, DELETE, HEARTBEAT, ERROR
+operation: HanaCustomerChangeOperation! # INSERT, UPDATE, DELETE, ERROR

 timestamp: String! # ISO 8601 timestamp